 4. Insure your Wedding Rings

 While you may not think about your rings or jewelry at home, but there are a lot of pitfalls for jewelry when it comes to traveling.
 Between swimming pools, sneaky maids, and one too many tequila shots, a vacation is a dangerous place for jewelry – especially expensive engagement rings.
-Whether you’re recently engaged or already married, Jewelers Mutual Insurance Group makes getting a personalized online quote quick and easy.

 Some couples even avoid bringing their engagement rings on a trip, which is too bad especially on a trip like a honeymoon.
 With a little care and good insurance, you can ring your ring without being paranoid about losing it.